-As a water polo coach for many years, I would tell my players – water polo is a sport where you have to pay attention to 11 different things at once.
+As a water polo coach for many years, I would tell my players that water polo is a sport where you have to pay attention to 11 different things at once.
 I see entrepreneurship as the same – there are tons of things we have to pay attention to, and all at the same time.
 That is why it is so important to be intentional about how you show up as leaders in your businesses and the mindset you carry day to day.
 The #1 practice you can have in your box of tricks as a business owner is self-reflection.
-How you show up daily will be what steers your business to success or not.
-Here are 3 areas in particular to pay close attention to:
+But how do you do that?

 An excellent practice is to sit and identify ten skills that brought you success in whatever arena you worked in before your business (a prior biz, school, etc.).
 Once you have identified what skills led you to success then, identify which of those skills will continue to serve you as you create a profitable business.
 Now, identify any of the skills on that list that aren’t necessarily strengths or high priority skills in your business right now.
 What new skills do you need to add to your bag of tricks now?

 A second area to be mindful about is the beliefs you carry – about yourself, other people, businesses, and the world in general.
 Your beliefs will become the actions you take.
 Let’s start with You – If you dig deep (or as deep as we can dig in 600 words), can you identify any areas where you carry self-doubt or insecurity?
-What’s most important is that you explore this question judgment free – we all carry insecurities at some point or another.
-The question is what beliefs are you carrying now about yourself – and can you see how they play into your outcomes?
-I once had a workshop participant share that she realized in the workshop that whenever she started a new goal she subconsciously believed she would “mess it up soon.”
+What’s most important is that you explore this question judgment free.
+After all, we all carry insecurities at some point or another.
+The question is what beliefs are you carrying now about yourself?
+Can you see how they play into your outcomes?
+A workshop participant once told me that she realized in the workshop that whenever she started a new goal she subconsciously believed she would “mess it up soon.”
 She shared how that limiting belief was impacting the progress of the school she opened.

 I invite now you to set a date by when you will create your “Promote Yourself” lists to identify how you are best using your skills as a business owner.
 Also, set a date by when you will have an honest conversation – with yourself – about your beliefs in these areas: making money, becoming an influential leader, supervising others, taking risks, failing, and tweaking your vision if your initial vision isn’t panning out.